MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-create.md

     :::image type="content" source="./media/security-managed-private-endpoints-create/create-managed-private-endpoint-dialog.png" alt-text="Screenshot of the Network security tab in the workspace settings.":::

 1. Specify a name for the private endpoint and copy in the resource identifier for the Azure resource.
-The resource identifier can be found in the properties tab on the Azure Portal Page.
+The resource identifier can be found in the properties tab on the Azure portal page.

     When done, select **Create**.